 Copyrights give you the right to your creative inventions.
 For your work to receive copyright protection, it must be distinct and unique.
 Some examples of copyright material include music, choreography, performances, and movies.
 The US Code Title 17-Copyright provides a wide range of protection for copyrightable material.
 Where a person copies your work, they derail your ability to earn.
 You can get a Kissimmee intellectual property lawyer to help you through the process of recovering damages from the infringing party.

 Conversely, patents give you legal rights and benefits to your original creative works.
 Thus, without your permission, another entity cannot make, sell, or resell your intellectual property.
 Patents only last for a specified period.
 Per the United States Patent and Trademark Office, a patent bears a 20-year term only.
 Your intellectual property can only get patent protection where you can prove the novelty of your creation.

 Industrial designs refer to designs used to make products.
 An inventor does not have to come up with a new product.
 The industrial design rights, though, allows the inventor to profit from their designs.
 If you need to protect your intellectual property from potential infringement, contact our legal team at Bogin, Munns & Munns.
-For a free consultation, call us today at (407) 578-9696.
+For a consultation, call us today at (407) 578-9696.

 Some Examples of Violations of Intellectual Property

 The human mind flourishes on creativity.
 Creativity falls under intellectual property, and therefore, your creative work requires legal protection.
 You earn recognition, financial rewards, and more from your intellectual property.
 Intellectual property law protects your copyrights, trade secrets, patents, and trademarks.
 However, infringements of your intellectual property rights can still happen.

 The following are examples of how your protected creative work can suffer violations: